-I often hear clients and prospective clients explain that they want a wedding officiant who is spiritual but not religious.
-They usually understand that because I'm a notary public I'm not a religious person, but they still want to know that their wedding ceremony will have some meaning and spirituality to it.
+Wedding clients and prospective clients often describe that they want a professional wedding officiant who is spiritual but not religious.
+They usually understand that, because I’m a notary public, I’m not a religious person, but they still want to know that their wedding ceremony will have some meaning and spirituality to it.
 This is how I explain my position on the topic.

 I consider myself to be spiritual but not religious.
 I identify with spirituality in my own way.
 I feel it in tender moments with my husband, my cats and family; I feel it in the connectedness of all things; in the beauty of the natural world (especially the one I live in here in Maine); in the kindness, thoughtfulness, energy and enthusiasm I see in other people.
 And most importantly I feel it in love.
 In fact, you could even say my religion is love.
 I see love as this great big connecting force; a power that unites us all.
 That’s pretty deep, right?
 But seriously, love is what it’s all about.

 I consider a marriage ceremony to be a sacred tradition: where two souls in love come together to commit to one another in front of the most important people in their lives.
 It’s a significant moment that should be treated with consciousness, respect and honesty.